Associate Professor of Sociology

 Dr. Paul Froese is a professor of sociology and a research fellow for the Institute for Studies of Religion.
 He has been teaching and researching at Baylor since 2002.
-A prolific author of books and articles, his research interests include the sociology of religion, comparative historical sociology, political sociology and ideology.
-His latest book, The Plot to Kill God: Findings from the Soviet Experiment in Secularization, can be found on Amazon.
+A prolific author of books and articles, his research interests include the sociology of meaning, religion, comparative historical sociology, political sociology and ideology.
+His latest book, On Purpose: a Sociology of Life’s Meaning, will appear soon; check out his author page at Amazon.

-Froese, P. 2014 (expected release date).
+Froese, P. 2015.
 On Purpose: the Layers of Life’s Meaning.
 New York: Oxford University Press.